-On September 22, 23, and 24, we will host Indigenous artists and cultural practitioners from local, regional, and national tribal communities who are working across a range of art forms.
-They will come together as thought leaders to present their visions for how art in public space can generate momentum to increase intercultural understanding, build community, and bring about vital transformational change.
+On September 22, 23, and 24 the Centering Justice project, a collaboration with the New England Foundation for the Arts Public Art team hosted Indigenous artists and cultural practitioners from local, regional, and national tribal communities who are working across a range of art forms.
+They came together as thought leaders to present their visions for how art in public space can generate momentum to increase intercultural understanding, build community, and bring about vital transformational change.

-In addition to the two-day symposium, there will also be a pre-symposium discussion on September 22, co-hosted by NEFA and the Metropolitan Area Planning Council (MAPC) as a part of the Public Art, Public Memory discussion series.
+In addition to the two-day symposium, a pre-symposium discussion, co-hosted by NEFA and the Metropolitan Area Planning Council (MAPC) as a part of the Public Art, Public Memory discussion series.
 Public Art, Public Memory explores the role that planners, artists, and government staff can play in promoting more just and inclusive public spaces through public art and community history.

 Indigenous artists’ interventions into the practice of public art contributes powerfully to the process of healing colonized peoples and places.
 Considerations that are embedded in notions of public space within our settler-colonial society—such as the erasure of Indigenous peoples and histories and the supplanting of Western doctrines over Indigenous cultures—influence how the work is understood and received.
 The symposium will examine these issues and explore how Indigenous artists overcome the barriers to bringing forth their multidimensional perspectives in the public realm to communicate our deep relationships to each other and the world around us.